hughgr/TinyMessenger/README.md

 TinyMessenger
 =============

-TinyMessenger is build for module communication
+TinyMessenger is build for module communication.